-• The Aggregate institutional passing rate of first-time test-takers on licensure and certification exams.
+The Aggregate institutional passing rate of first-time test-takers on licensure and certification exams.
 Exams included in this measure are state mandated exams which candidates must pass before becoming active practitioners

-All NC Community Colleges - 85.2% # of Colleges Meeting Goal - 13/58 DCCC - 92.4%
+All NC Community Colleges - 85.2%

 H. College Transfer and Performance (2010-11 Students)